timescale/docs/timescaledb/how-to-guides/continuous-aggregates/about-continuous-aggregates.md

 any maintenance burden to your database, and does not slow down `INSERT` operations.

+By default, querying continuous aggregates provides you with real-time data.
+Pre-aggregated data from the materialized view is combined with recent data that hasn't been aggregated yet.
+This gives you up-to-date results on every query.
+If you prefer not to see recent data, you can turn this setting off.
+For more information, see the section on [real-time aggregates][real-time-aggs].

 ## Unsupported functions
 Continuous aggregates are supported for most aggregate functions that can be [parallelized by PostgreSQL][postgres-parallel-agg], including the standard